nextflow-io/nextflow/docs/mail.md

 ```{image} _static/workflow-notification-min.png
 ```

-:::{warning}
+:::warning
 By default the notification message is sent with the `sendmail` system tool, which is assumed to be available in the environment where Nextflow is running.
 Make sure it's properly installed and configured.
 Alternatively, you can provide the SMTP server configuration settings to use the Nextflow built-in mail support, which doesn't require any external system tool.
 :::

 See the [Mail configuration](#mail-configuration) section to learn about the available mail delivery options and configuration settings.

-Read {ref}`Notification scope <config-notification>` section to learn more about the workflow notification configuration details.
+Read [Notification scope ](config-notification) section to learn more about the workflow notification configuration details.